English-language spelling reform: 20th century onward

 The Simplified Spelling Board was founded in the United States in 1906.
 The SSB's original 30 members consisted of authors, professors and dictionary editors.
 Andrew Carnegie, a founding member, supported the SSB with yearly bequests of more than US$300,000.
 In April 1906, it published a list of 300 words, which included 157 spellings that were already in common use in American English.
 In August 1906, the SSB word list was adopted by Theodore Roosevelt, who ordered the Government Printing Office to start using them immediately.
 However, in December 1906, the U.S. Congress passed a resolution and the old spellings were reintroduced.
 Nevertheless, some of the spellings survived and are commonly used in American English today, such as anaemia/anæmia→anemia and mould→mold.
 Others such as mixed→mixt and scythe→sithe did not survive.
 In 1920, the SSB published its Handbook of Simplified Spelling, which set forth over 25 spelling reform rules.
 The handbook noted that every reformed spelling now in general use was originally the overt act of a lone writer, who was followed at first by a small minority.
 Thus, it encouraged people to "point the way" and "set the example" by using the reformed spellings whenever they could.
 However, with its main source of funds cut off, the SSB disbanded later that year.

 In Britain, spelling reform was promoted from 1908 by the Simplified Spelling Society and attracted a number of prominent supporters.
 One of these was George Bernard Shaw (author of Pygmalion) and much of his considerable will was left to the cause.
-Among members of the society, the conditions of his will gave rise to major disagreements, which hindered the development of a single new system.
+Among members of the society, the conditions of his will (the Shavian alphabet) gave rise to major disagreements, which hindered the development of a single new system.